talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
-body = TalonOne::NewEvent.new # NewEvent |
+body = TalonOne::NewEvent.new # NewEvent | body
 opts = {
   dry: true # Boolean | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 }

 begin